MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/monetization-for-games.md

 In the past, you would simply put a price on your game and then wait for people to purchase it at a store.
 But today you have options.
 You can choose to distribute a game to "brick-and-mortar" stores, sell the game online (either physical or soft copies), or let everyone play the game for free but incorporate some sort of ads or in-game items that can be purchased.
 Games are also no longer just standalone products.
 They often come with extra content that can be purchased in addition to the main game.

 You can promote and monetize a UWP game in one or more of these ways:
-* Put your game in the Windows Store, which is a secured, online store offering [worldwide distribution](#worldwide-distribution-channel).
+* Put your game in the Microsoft Store, which is a secured, online store offering [worldwide distribution](#worldwide-distribution-channel).
 Gamers around the world can buy your game online at the [price you set](#set-a-price-for-your-game).
 * Use APIs in the Windows SDK to create [in-game purchases](#in-game-purchases).
 Gamers can buy items from within your game, or buy additional content such as extra equipment, skins, maps, or game levels.
 * Use APIs in the [Microsoft Advertising SDK](http://aka.ms/ads-sdk-uwp) to display ads from ad networks.
 You can [display ads in your game](#display-ads-in-your-game) and offer the option for gamers to watch video ads in exchange for in-game rewards.
 * [Maximize your game's potential through ad campaigns](#maximize-your-games-potential-through-ad-campaigns).
 Promote your game using paid, community (free), or house (free) ad campaigns to grow its user base.

 ## Worldwide distribution channel

-The Windows Store can make your game available for download in more than 200 countries and regions worldwide, with support for billing via various forms of payment including Visa, MasterCard, and PayPal.
+The Microsoft Store can make your game available for download in more than 200 countries and regions worldwide, with support for billing via various forms of payment including Visa, MasterCard, and PayPal.
 For a full list of countries and regions, see [Markets and custom prices](https://msdn.microsoft.com/windows/uwp/publish/define-pricing-and-market-selection#markets-and-custom-prices).

 ## Set a price for your game